 As a small business owner, you need accuracy and up-to-date in your financial data so you can make good business decisions and ensure you have a healthy cash flow.

-Working with a bookkeeper and an accountant often overlaps, as bookkeeping is a part of the accounting process.
+Working with a bookkeeper and an accountant often overlaps, as bookkeeping is a part of the accountancy process.

 An accountant relies on the information that is being provided by the bookkeeper.
 They typically review every financial statement prepared by a bookkeeper.